Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: Semiclassics for SU(N) Yang-Mills theory: dilute gas of center vortices

 where $\Tilde{f}$ is the $U(N)$ field strength promoted from the original $SU(N)$ field strength $f$ satisfying $\operatorname{tr} \Tilde{f} = NB$.
 Here, Bogomol'nyi–Prasad–Sommerfield (BPS) bound shows

 where $S_I=8\pi^2/g^2$ is the instanton action, and the equality holds if and only if the $f$ is (anti-)self-dual.
 Some numerical studies \cite{Gonzalez-Arroyo:1998hjb, Montero:1999by, Montero:2000pb} support that the anti-self-dual solution indeed exists and this fractional instanton will survive as a local solution in the decompactification limit of $(x_1,x_2)$ directions.
-Thus, we assume that such a solution saturating the BPS bound exists locally, which we call center vortex or fractional instanton.
-Similar fractional instantons in $\mathbb{R} \times T^3$ are also numerically studied in \cite{GarciaPerez:1989gt, GarciaPerez:1992fj, Itou:2018wkm}, which are also used in the different but deeply-related semiclassics~\cite{Yamazaki:2017ulc}.
-For a recent review of the fractional instanton picture of confinement, see also \cite{Gonzalez-Arroyo:2023kqv}. \end{itemize}